What Is Bleaches Ph Level

 Introduction: The Chemistry of Sodium Hypochlorite

 Household bleach primarily consists of a solution of sodium hypochlorite (NaClO) diluted in water.
 This is the active ingredient responsible for its bleaching and disinfecting properties.
 It's this sodium hypochlorite that significantly impacts the pH of the solution.
-While the exact pH can vary slightly depending on the concentration and manufacturing process, bleach generally boasts a strongly alkaline pH, typically ranging from 11 to 13.
+Which means while the exact pH can vary slightly depending on the concentration and manufacturing process, bleach generally boasts a strongly alkaline pH, typically ranging from 11 to 13.
 This high alkalinity is a key factor in its effectiveness and also presents potential hazards if not handled properly.

 Understanding pH Levels: The Acid-Base Scale